E-W-N-K/E-W-N-K.github.io/README.md

 - 📚 **Continuous Learning:** Always exploring new frameworks, tools, and best practices in Java ecosystem.
 - 🧩 **Hobbies:** Big fan of playing **Russian Billiards (Pyramid)**, practicing **Karate**, hitting the **gym** to stay energized.
+- ⚡ **Fun Fact:** Love classic rock of 70s, 80s and 90s and sometimes learning their iconic songs on the guitar.

 ---